streetsidesoftware/GenSequence/README.md

 ### Javascript
 ```
-import GenSequence from "gensequence";
+import genSequence from "gensequence";
 ```
 or
 ```
-import { GenSequence } from "gensequence";
+import {genSequence} from "gensequence";
 ```

 ### Typescript
 ```
-import {GenSequence} from 'gensequence';
+import {genSequence} from 'gensequence';
 ```

 ## Examples